|Nutrition Facts (per serving)|

 Gather the ingredients.

-Cook potatoes with 1 teaspoon salt in boiling water to cover 15 minutes or until tender; drain.
+Preheat the oven to 350 F. Cook potatoes in a saucepan with 1 teaspoon salt in boiling water to cover for 15 minutes or until tender; and drain.

 Add the chives, salt, pepper, and dried onion.

 Bake in the preheated oven for 30 minutes.

 Sprinkle with paprika and more chives, if desired.

 - If you like an added crunch, try making this delicious crumb topping.
 Combine 1 cup of fresh breadcrumbs with 2 tablespoons of melted butter.
 Toss to coat the crumbs thoroughly.
 Sprinkle the crumbs over the casserole just before it goes into the oven.

 - If you like a little bit more cheese to your dishes, sprinkle with about 1 cup of shredded cheddar cheese about 10 minutes before the casserole is done.